One of the most feared words in Western culture is aging.

 Nitric oxide is a molecule created by the body, which supports healthy blood vessels and circulation.
 As we age our body becomes less efficient at creating nitric oxide.

 B vitamins support the body’s energy production.
 Vitamin B12 specifically may help prevent cognitive decline.
 As we age, vitamin B12 absorption decreases.
 Vitamin B12 is an essential nutrient, a deficiency of which may lead to symptoms of cognitive decline.
+You can buy our vitamin B12 from our shop.

 L-arginine supplements support the body’s natural production of nitric oxide, which will support your blood vessels and circulation.
 It also has been found to lower blood pressure.